-Facilitators do not face prosecution under the human trafficking law for benefitting financially from sex trafficking.
-Procurement of a minor applies to facilitators and is punishable by up to one year imprisonment and/or a fine up to \$2,000.
+Facilitators do not face prosecution under the human trafficking law for benefitting financially from sex trafficking; however, predicate offenses under the human trafficking statute are applicable to facilitators.
+Procurement of a minor applies to facilitators and is punishable by a maximum one year imprisonment term and/or a fine up to \$2,000.
 Facilitators also may be convicted under pimping of a minor, punishable by a possible fine up to \$10,000 and three, six, or eight years imprisonment (minor under 16) or three, four, or six years imprisonment (minor 16-18).
 A conviction for any crime may result in a victim restitution order.
 Facilitators whose property is deemed a nuisance in connection with prostitution-related offenses or who engage in criminal profiteering activity with predicate offenses of employment of a minor in pornography and pimping where a minor is involved may face asset forfeiture.
 Advertising child pornography is punishable by two, three, or four years imprisonment, or by one year imprisonment and/ or a fine up to \$50,000 and selling child pornography is punishable by up to one year imprisonment and/or a fine not to exceed \$1,000, or imprisonment and/or a fine up to \$10,000.
 No laws in California address sex tourism.
+Facilitators convicted of a predicate offense falling within the human trafficking statute are required to pay restitution.

-The Report Card is based on the Protected Innocence Legislative Framework, an analysis of state laws performed by the American Center for Law & Justice and Shared Hope International, and sets a national standard of protection against domestic minor sex trafficking.
-To access the Protected Innocence Legislative Framework Methodology, each completed Report Card, and foundational analysis and recommendations, please visit: www.sharedhope.org.
+The Report Card is based on the Protected Innocence Challenge Legislative Framework, an analysis of state laws performed by Shared Hope International, and sets a national standard of protection against domestic minor sex trafficking.
+To access the Protected Innocence Challenge Legislative Framework Methodology, all state Report Cards, and foundational analysis and recommendations, please visit: www.sharedhope.org/reportcards.